jsimone/devcenter-tomcat-maven-plugin/ARTICLE.md

 # Using the Maven Tomcat plugin to build an executable jar

+Follow each step to build an app from scratch, or skip to the end get the source for this article.
+You can also use almost any existing Maven webapp project.

 ## Prerequisites

 * Basic Java knowledge, including an installed version of the JVM and Maven.
 * Basic Git knowledge, including an installed version of Git.
-* A Java web application.
-If you don't have one follow the first step to create an example.
-Otherwise skip that step.

 ## The Tomcat Maven Plugin